BetonQuest/BetonQuest/docs/Participate/Process/Code/Writing-JUnit-Tests.md

 - Some parts of the code require a lot of Bukkit API mocking.
 If this takes too much time no tests are necessary

-!!! warning "Handling Concurrency"
-    By default, all classes and methods are executed `CONCURRENT`.
-This means that its tests are run in parallel which saves time.
-Some tests cannot be executed in parallel, in such cases the following annotation needs to be added to the related methods or the entire class.

-    ````java linenums="1"
-    @Execution(ExecutionMode.SAME_THREAD)
-    ````

 ## Handling Logging

 _You may need to read [Logging](../../../API/Logging.md) to understand this paragraph._